kYann/CSharpCanvas/README.md

 If the function you need is not implemented, just look at node-canvas code for inspiration and contribute !

 As this is mostly a hack made in one hour, this as not been heavily tested.

+Dependencies :
+ - Cairo

+To install cairo on windows, I suggest that you use chocolatey : http://chocolatey.org/ cinst gtksharp